• a1j9o94 a year ago

 I don’t have a good answer to this yet but if you want to help figure that out we can collaborate

-• nilslice 12 hours ago
+• nilslice a year ago

 mcp.run is your friend! it’s actually much more than a registry, but a whole control plane to dynamically install servlets into your apps or agents.

-• sparacha 18 hours ago
+• sparacha a year ago

 OP - congrats on this launch!
 I think there are a lot of useful bits here, especially the communication abstractions for MCP and having clear recipes to implement patterns mentioned by Anthropic team is a big plus.

-• exclipy 16 hours ago
+• exclipy a year ago

 This looks very nice, and obviously needed in hindsight.